Kiasiri/Weather-Forecast-App/README.md

 ## Description

 A user can enter a city and state in the USA and are given a weeks forecast for that city.
+The application will keep track of previous searchs and add them to a search history for the user.

 ## Table of Contents